victorliu-sq/PaperWriting/FlashSMP.md

 Because fast memory is expensive, a modern memory hierarchy is structured into levels—each smaller, faster, and more expensive per byte than the next lower level, which is farther from the processor.
 Modern architectures also employs a strategy known as locality, where consecutive data stored in memory locations are loaded in batches into the cache.
 This occurs in two forms: temporal locality and spatial locality.
 When a processor references some data, it first looks it up in the cache.
 If not found, the data must be fetched from a lower level of the hierarchy and placed in the cache before proceeding.To improve efficiency, data is moved in blocks, exploiting the spatial locality \cite{architecture6th}.

 The Rank Matrix is accessed in a non-linear order because the index of the woman to propose to and the man's rank in her preference list are determined dynamically at runtime.

-For instance, if M1 proposes to W1 first, he will access 𝑅𝑊1𝑀1*R**W*1*M*1 to check his rank, which is 1.
-If W1 rejects M1 and he then proposes to W2, he will access 𝑅𝑊2𝑀1*R**W*2*M*1, where his rank is 2.
-This dynamic decision-making process causes unpredictable memory accesses.
+For instance, if M1 starts by proposing to W2, he will refer to RankMatrixWoman(W2, M1) to determine his rank, which is 1.
+Following his rejection by W2, M1 will then approach W1 and look up RankMatrixWoman(W1, M1) to find his rank, which is 3.
+Upon being turned down by W1, M1 will move on to W3 and consult RankMatrixWoman(W3, M1), where his rank is recorded as 2.

-These accesses are not sequential and result in memory jumps, disrupting efficient caching and prefetching mechanisms.
-Consequently, these scattered and irregular memory accesses challenge the optimization of the GS algorithm's performance.
+The access patterns of M1, M2, and M3 are shown in Figure 2.

+When the number of participants (n) is very large, the non-sequential nature of these accesses causes significant memory jumps, even though the same man accesses rank matrix entries within the same column.
+This disrupts efficient caching and prefetching mechanisms.
+For example, in a scenario with thousands of participants, M1 may first propose to W200, then to W340, and finally to W178, resulting in accesses to RankMatrixWoman(W200, M1), RankMatrixWoman(W340, M1), and RankMatrixWoman(W178, M1).
+These accesses are scattered and unpredictable.
+Consequently, column-wise storage becomes inefficient as it fails to take advantage of spatial locality, leading to poor memory usage and slower access times due to the random access pattern.